Masterclass Al Aire | Marco Jerez

 - 1 meter soft (couture) tule

-This course is designed for anyone, from beginner to professional.
+This course is designed for anyone interested in couture craftsmanship, from beginner to professional.
 Depending on your skills, you might want to work on one of your own designs.
-Make sure to take your pattern and materials with you in case there is time to discuss it and start working on it! (more tule and fabric, the right colours etc.)
+Make sure to take your pattern and materials with you in case there is time to discuss it and start working on it! (more tule and fabric, the right colours etc.).
+This skill is a real asset for all of you crafting the designs for couturiers.

 The investment for this course is only 495 Euros for three days.
 Language spoken will be English.